rjbrown57/binman/Readme.md

 ## Post Commands

-binman supports executing arbitrary os commands after it has fetched and set up a release artifact for you.
+binman supports executing arbitrary os commands after it has fetched a release artifact.
 The templating detailed in [string templating](#string-templating) is available to postcommand args.
 A simple example is to copy the file to a new location.

 ```yaml
 releases: